Why does Schr\"odinger's cat refuse to be quantic: Modern approaches

-One may object that within this interpretation, in another world corresponding to another ramification of the state vector (the chain), the radio-active atom did not decay, and accordingly, neither did the cat.
-Now, which cat?
+One may object that within this interpretation, in another world corresponding to another ramification of the state vector (the chain), the radioactive atom did not decay, and accordingly, neither did the cat.
+But, which cat?
 After one hour, opening the box, a cat is found, the one that entered the box.
 Has the other state vector ramification generated the exact copy of Mr. Schr\"odinger's cat in an alternate Universe?
-Were it alone, a famous theorem of quantum physics would object to that \cite{noncloning}.
-Are the state vector ramifications accompanied with new worlds spontaneous creation?.. in our immediate neighborhood?.. without us perceiving the slightest echo of those creations?
+Were it alone, a famous theorem of quantum physics would object to that ${}^{\footnotemark[7]}$.